 |

-Antique Radio Battery Meter
+Antique Automobile Battery Meter

 It's about the size of a pocket watch.
 Note the nice lettering on the face.
+This meter was also branded and sold under other company names.

 Picture (use your back button to return to this page)